shohei909/Lisla/document/en/litll/README.md

 ```
 //!
 Comments start with ! are keeped when Litll is minified.
 ///!
-'Keeping document comments are also avarable.'
+'Keeping document comments are also available.'
 ```

 ## Encoding